aflashyrhetoric/aflashyrhetoric.github.io/content/posts/full-stack.md

 - How to use `tig` to intelligently navigate Git
 - How to use `git stash` to work on different feature branches
 - Nope, don't use `!important` even once
+- Et cetera...

 And this is mostly just the front-end.

 #### Here's a list of technologies I'd never/barely heard of:
 - Go (Golang)